MDVIP

-MDVIP is an American company, headquartered in Boca Raton, Florida, that operates a network of physicians.
+MDVIP is an American company, headquartered in Boca Raton, Florida, that operates a network of concierge physicians (see concierge medicine).
 The company's physicians practice preventive medicine and personalized primary-care medicine.

-The national network consists of 1,100 physicians serving over 380,000 patients in 45 states and the District of Columbia.
+The national network consists of 1,300 physicians serving over 400,000 patients in 45 states and the District of Columbia.
 Each physician cares for up to 600 patients as opposed to the average 2,500-3,500 patients in a traditional primary-care practice.
 MDVIP patients receive a comprehensive physical examination and follow-up wellness plan as well as electronic medical records and a personalized patient portal with focus on diet, exercise, doctor communication and more.
 The company states that additional patient benefits include acute-care visits, same or next-day availability, on-time appointments, 24/7 physician availability, and enhanced coordination of specialty care.

 History

 Founded in Boca Raton in 2000.
 In June 2014, growth-equity investor Summit Partners acquired the company from Procter & Gamble.
 In November 2017, Leonard Green & Partners acquired majority ownership.
 In October 2021, Goldman Sachs Asset Management's Private Equity group and Charlesbank Capital Partners completed the acquisition of MDVIP from Leonard Green & Partners and Summit Partners.